 The resource?
 A company’s own in-house, existing transactional data.
 Locked within this data source is a powerful signal about competitor prices.

 Based on my experience working with industrial B2B companies, the cost of implementing this new approach is five to 10 times less than the cost of collecting, processing and analyzing competitive pricing.
 As a huge bonus, the set of customer-product combinations for which reliable price points can be generated is much broader, and more current, than what’s possible with meager, months-old competitive data sets.
-Continuously analyzing the data with an AI-enriched platform reveals what the fair market price was, but also, can reveal what the prices should be now and in the future.
-Sellers also trust prices generated this way — they are based on the prices they’ve won with in past, similar situations, and the AI engine “thinks” like smart sellers do.
+Continuously analyzing the data with AI-enriched data analytic tools reveals what the fair market price was, but also, can reveal what the prices should be now and in the future.
+Sellers also trust prices generated this way — they are based on the prices they’ve won with in past similar situations, and the AI engine “thinks” like smart sellers do.
 This is done thanks to the micro-segmentation; clustering all transactions to leverage as many dimensions as necessary to be accurate in choosing a price.
 For example: geography, product, customer type, customer size, order size, contractual conditions, payment terms, etc.

 While manual analysis of competitor price data served B2B companies well in the past, today’s computing power is unbelievably fast and available data sets grow larger each day.
 Instead of expending the resources of smart and talented people approximating competitor data for a small part of your business, apply AI to mine these signals for all your business.
 By doing so, human capital is freed up, enabling internal pricers and marketers to develop more complex pricing strategies, and empowering sellers to achieve better results through smart and competitively-aligned price recommendations.